containers/containertoolbx.org/install.md

 ## Installation

 Toolbx is installed by default on [Fedora Silverblue](https://fedoraproject.org/silverblue/) and [Workstation](https://fedoraproject.org/workstation/).
-On other operating systems it's just a matter of installing the `toolbox` package.
+On other operating systems it's a matter of installing the `toolbox` or `podman-toolbox` package.

 ## Usage